 Also, many marketers struggle to draw even an indirect line between their efforts and new business development revenue.
 Without this proof-of-concept or justification of one’s budget, many partners simply don’t appreciate the value that marketing and business development team members bring to the table.

 To move from “support staff member” to “strategic advisor,” marketers and business developers must create their seats at the table.
 We suggest they convert data into actionable intelligence by aggregating and analyzing key business metrics.

-Tracking metrics equips marketers with the ability to:
+Tracking KPIs equips marketers with the ability to:

 - Discover inefficiencies, wasteful expenditures, under-performing participants, or unprofitable clients

 - Find which marketing and business development initiatives generate the greatest ROI

 - Enable new revenue by identifying leads and cross-selling opportunities